samdenty/console-feed/README.md

 ## Stuff to note

 When using the `Hook()` API, logs are serialized so that they will safely work with `JSON.stringify`.
-All the Circular references etc. have been already handled for you.
+All the Circular references have already been handled for you.

-In order to restore a log back to it's "faked" original state, you need to use the `Decode()` method.
+In order to restore a log back to format compatible with the `<Console>` component, you need to use the `Decode()` method.

 ### For example: